-No active nests or birds displaying nesting behavior were observed during the field survey, which was conducted during breeding season.
-Although subjected to routine disturbance, the ornamental vegetation found on-site has the potential to provide suitable nesting habitat for year-round and seasonal avian residents, as well as migrating songbirds that could occur in the area that area adapted to urban environments.
+No active nests were observed on-site during the field survey, which was conducted during breeding season.
+Several birds were observed displaying nesting behaviors while foraging on-site, but none remained onsite.
+One remnant nest was observed off-site in a row of gum trees (Eucalyptus sp.) adjacent to Goya Avenue on the northern site boundary; however, no birds were observed interacting with this nest.
+Although subjected to routine disturbance, the ornamental vegetation found off-site along site boundaries has the potential to provide suitable nesting habitat for year-round and seasonal avian residents, as well as migrating songbirds that could occur in the area that area adapted to urban environments.
 Additionally, the disturbed portions of the site have to potential to support ground-nesting birds such as killdeer.
-No raptors are expected to nest on-site due to lack of suitable nesting opportunities.
+Suitable nesting opportunities for raptors are present in the gum trees along Goya Avenue.